Lectures on LHC Physics: QCD

+Following Eqs.\eqref{eq:sudakov_rand1} and~\eqref{eq:sudakov_rand3} the parton shower is fundamentally a statistical approach.
+Sudakov form factors are nothing by no-emission probabilities.
+If we limit ourselves only to abelian splitting, \ie radiating gluons off hard quark legs, the parton shower generates a statistical distribution of the number of radiated gluons.
+This guarantees finite results even in the presence of different infrared divergences.
+To understand the picture of parton splitting in terms of a Poisson process it is most instructive to consider soft gluon emission of a quark, ignoring the gluon self coupling.
+In other words, we study soft photon emission off an electron leg simply adding color factors $C_F$.

-To this point we have built our parton shower on collinear parton splitting or radiation and its universal properties indicated by Eq.(\ref{eq:qcd_factorize}).
-Deriving the diagonal splitting kernels in Eqs.(\ref{eq:qcd_pgg}) and (\ref{eq:qcd_pqq}) we encounter an additional source of infrared divergences, namely \underline{soft gluon emission} corresponding to energy fractions $z \to 0,1$.
+To this point we have built our parton shower on collinear parton splitting or radiation and its universal properties indicated by Eq.\eqref{eq:qcd_factorize}.
+Deriving the diagonal splitting kernels in Eqs.\eqref{eq:qcd_pgg} and~\eqref{eq:qcd_pqq} we encounter an additional source of infrared divergences, namely \underline{soft gluon emission} corresponding to energy fractions $z \to 0,1$.
 Its radiation pattern is also universal, just like the collinear case.
-One way to study this soft divergence without an overlapping collinear pole is gluon radiation off a massive quark with momentum $q+k$ and mass $m$, which could be attached to some hard process as a splitting final state.
-The initial quark momentum $q+k$ splits into a hard quark $q$ and a soft gluon $k$ with $k^2 \ll q^2=m^2$
+One way to study this soft divergence without an overlapping collinear pole is gluon radiation off a massless or massive hard quark leg

+The original massive quark leg with momentum $p+k$ and mass $m$ could be attached to some hard process as a splitting final state.
+It splits into a hard quark $p$ and a soft gluon $k$.
+The general matrix element without any approximation reads

+using the Dirac equation $\bar{u}(p) (\slashchar{p}-m ) = 0$.
+At this level, a further simplification requires for example the soft gluon limit.
+In the presence of only hard momenta, except for the gluon, we can define it for example as $k^\mu = \lambda p^\mu$, where $p^\mu$ is an arbitrary four-vector combination of the surrounding hard momenta.
+The small parameter $\lambda$ then characterizes the soft limit.
+For the invariant mass of the gluon we assume $k^2 = \ope(\lambda^2)$, allowing for a slightly off--shell gluon.
+We find

-The conventions are similar to Eq.(\ref{eq:qcd_pgg}), $\mat_n$ includes all additional terms except for the spinor of the outgoing quark with momentum $q+k$.
+The conventions are similar to Eq.\eqref{eq:qcd_pgg}, so $\mat_n$ includes all additional terms except for the spinor of the outgoing quark with momentum $p+k$.
 Neglecting the gluon momentum altogether defines the leading term of the \underline{eikonal approximation} .